 Tea House Dzirlo

-Atmospheric and quaint, Teahouse Dzirlo is located on one of the oldest streets in the city.
+Atmospheric and quaint, Teahouse Dzirlo is located in one of the oldest areas in the city.
 The hospitable owner is helpful in sharing cafe customs – and they serve the traditional salep, too.
 MAP

 Not all Sarajevo cafes serve Bosnian coffee.
-As machine-made lattes and espressos become more popular, modern coffee shops are opening in Sarajevo.
+As machine-made lattes and espressos become more popular, modern coffee shops are springing up.
 Although it may not be steeped in tradition, we found the café environment as stimulating as the cappuccino.

 Sarajevo Beer and Local Spirits